zromick/zromick.github.io/README.md

 Check out my projects!
 All of my public repositories can be found [on GitHub.](https://github.com/zromick)

-[Mini Word Tool](https://zromick.github.io/Mini-Word-Tool-2): A work in progress — currently gathering feedback!
+[Replace Word Tool](https://zromick.github.io/Replace-Word-Tool): A work in progress — currently gathering feedback!
 Experimentally built to visualize and enhance word replacement for writers.
 Source code is available [here.](https://github.com/zromick/Mini-Word-Tool-2/tree/master)

 [Shukra](https://github.com/Headstorm/shukra): An Akka cluster visualization and management dashboard that inspects your local or remote clusters.
 Built in collaboration with [Headstorm's](https://www.headstorm.com) Open Source Group.